jm179796/SEPR/docs/_build/html/_sources/Req1-risks.txt

         4. *The computer opponent should be easy to win against ***[1.1.1.4]**

+*Risk: game could become too easy to win against computer opponent *[R1]

+*Risk: game could be too hard to win against *

+*Alternative/mitigation:  If the game is too hard the computer player should be changed to be too easy, the game being too easy fits closer to the brief of the game being used on open days.
+This purpose is more suited to an easy demo than a hard one*

     2. The timeframe for the game should be 10-20 minutes

         5. *Players will only be allowed to play the game in short sessions, so they must be able to complete it ***[1.4.1.2]**

         6. *Customer** does not enjoy long games** ***[1.7]**

+*Risk: the game duration doesn’t fit in this timeframe due to players taking too long/ being too quick when making decisions*

+*Alternative/mitigation: The game being shorter than 10 minutes is acceptable provided it demonstrates every aspect of the game described below within that time.
+The game being above 30 minutes is indicative of poor game development for our project.
+Testing should be done as to why the games are lasting this long and the requirements re-developed to accommodate this unforeseen issue.*

     3. The UI should be clear and beginner friendly